Apodini/Apodini/Documentation/Components/Inter-Component Communication.md

 ## Return values

-The remote-invocation API returns `EventLoopFuture`s.
+The remote-invocation API returns an `EventLoopFuture`.
 Since invocations may be dispatched either locally or remotely, there is no guarantee as to whether an invocation is realised synchronous or asynchronous.

 The returned object is the decoded response from the invoked handler.
 (This is the reason for the `where Response: Decodable` constraint on the `InvocableHandler` protocol.)